-Breathing problems in Bulldogs and French Bulldogs puppies includes some of the most common respiratory and airway disease’s in the breed such as bulldog elongated soft palate and French Bulldog stenotic nares.
+Breathing Problems Bulldogs French Bulldogs puppies include some of the most common respiratory and airway disease’s in the breed such as bulldog elongated soft palate and French Bulldog stenotic nares.
 Each topic is going to be divided into four major sections:

-1. Dr. Kraemer’s V4B Breathing Problems in Bulldog and French Bulldogs Introductory (DrKraemers.com): details of the specific bulldog medical condition and its origin.
+1. Dr. Kraemer’s V4B Breathing Problems Bulldogs French Bulldogs INTRODUCTORY: details of the specific bulldog medical condition and its origin.

-2. Dr. Kraemer’s V4B Breathing Problems in Bulldog and French Bulldogs Maintenance (Vet4HealthyPet.com): A “take home” bulldog maintenance program.
+2. Dr. Kraemer’s V4B Breathing Problems Bulldogs French Bulldogs MAINTENANCE: A “take-home” bulldog maintenance program.

-3. Dr. Kraemer’s V4B Breathing Problems in Bulldog and French Bulldogs Rule of Thumb (StemCell4Pet.com): A “must know” take home pearl of bulldog wisdom.
+3. Dr. Kraemer’s V4B Breathing Problems Bulldogs French Bulldogs RULE OF THUMB: A “must know” take-home pearl of bulldog wisdom.

-4. Dr. Kraemer’s V4B Breathing Problems in Bulldog and French Bulldogs Tips & Warnings: A list of essential bulldog and French bulldogs “DO’s and DON’T’s”
+4. Dr. Kraemer’s V4B Breathing Problems Bulldogs French Bulldogs TIPS & WARNINGS: A list of essential bulldog and French bulldogs “DO’s and DON’T’s”

-The term “Brachycephalic” is Latin for smooched face.
+The term “Brachycephalic” is Latin for a smooched face.
 This “pushed in” signature look of the common bulldog has an undesirable effect on the entire anatomy of your bulldog neck and head and its relation to the respective soft tissue and structures.
-For some bulldogs this can lead to serious medical problems that in most cases if not corrected will get worse over time… Read More
+For some bulldogs, this can lead to serious medical problems that in most cases if not corrected will get worse over time… Read More

 This term refers to narrowed nostrils, which causes a restriction in the amount of airflow into your French bulldog nostrils.
 This problem can be surgically corrected by removing a wedge of tissue from the nostrils to allow improved airflow….Read More